 An oft-quoted chestnut of the free market is that competition breeds innovation.
 When multiple parties want to market similar products, each seeks ways to make its version stand out.
 That can take a variety of forms, from superficial paint jobs to the addition of extra features.
 For example, a group might choose to make its products from higher-end materials, hoping to attract consumers with an eye for perceived quality (and an acceptance of higher prices).

 With something like two decades of recorded data related to these hazards, the electronics industry can't feign ignorance about the risks of cutting corners while making lithium batteries.
 American law requires these manufacturers to honor their duty to create and sell goods that are made as safely as possible.
-That's one of the main backbones of products liability law--the idea that the maker of a product has fulfilled its duty to deliver a (relatively) safe item to a consumer.
+That's one of the main backbones of product liability law--the idea that the maker of a product has fulfilled its duty to deliver a (relatively) safe item to a consumer.

 The law does not excuse a company from fulfilling its duty simply because it wants to save money on its output.
 Should a consumer make the baffling choice to actually buy and ride a hoverboard, and if said hoverboard's use culminates in fire and injury, its makers must be held accountable for their decision to employ inferior lithium batteries.

 Nobody would buy a product if they could easily predict that it would blow up in their faces, on their ears, in their laps, or anywhere else.
-When fire or explosion occurs from an unstable lithium battery, the company that chose to contract with the battery's maker--that chose to release a product with a volatile grenade in it--owes the victim of that fire compensation for his or her damages.
+When a fire or explosion occurs from an unstable lithium battery, the company that chose to contract with the battery's maker--that chose to release a product with a volatile grenade in it--owes the victim of that fire compensation for his or her damages.

 So far, lithium batteries seem to be the best power source available for the device-driven world humanity wants to occupy.
 It's also worth noting that not every manufacturer produces inferior batteries, and for every dangerous incident like these headphones' combustion, millions of devices function perfectly.
 Scientists are experimenting with replacements that pose fewer hazards, but the technology is still being developed.
 In the meantime, it's important for manufacturers of these products to exercise responsible care in partnering with battery providers, lest everything blow up in their faces.